Brad1141/A-Tern/QuadCopter_Notes.md

 - light weight, yet sturdy framework
 - some sort of tiny camera to mount ontop aircraft
 - a way to mesure battery percentage

+#Things to by
+- Arduino Uno (and link)
+- Adafruit Motor Shield